Book your free visit!

 At Raystede, we take into our care and rehome over 1000 animals every year.
 With a dedicated team and exceptional facilities, we will aim help your pet to find a suitable new home and a fresh start, whilst supporting you at this difficult time.

-I think I need to rehome my pet, how do go about this?
+I think I need to rehome my animal, how do go about this?

-There are many reasons why people consider giving up their pets.
+There are many reasons why people consider giving up their animals.

-If your pet’s health or behaviour are contributing to your decision, we recommend getting some advice from an
+If your animal’s health or behaviour are contributing to your decision, we recommend getting some advice from an

 approved behaviourist or vet.
-An adjustment in your pet’s care, routine or training may mean that you do not need
+An adjustment in your animal’s care, routine or training may mean that you do not need

 to rehome them after all.